 Further test work conducted in 2021 was focused on metallurgical response of the samples to conventional flotation concentration.
 The samples tested were from Abundancia, Gloria, and Martha mineralization zones.
-The test work is summarized the following sections.
+Please refer to 2023 Mineral Resource Estimate Update for the Avino Property, Durango, Mexico (Tetra Tech 2023) for 2021 test work results on La Preciosa Area.